Lewiston Garden Club

 The Lewiston Garden Club has a long history.
 It originated in 1927 and became a member of the Federated Garden Clubs of New York State in 1946.
 The club meets once a month throughout most of the year on the fourth Monday of each month at the Lewiston Public Library.
 Each meeting is highlighted by some activity, from a guest speaker or hands-on community project to a field trip to a nearby point of interest.

 Along with meetings, the club contributes ideas and manpower to annual Garden Club activities and community events- from progressive luncheons, perennial sales and potluck picnics to assisting with a community fair and lending our garden hands and tools to beautify our lovely village.

 Pictures from our community planting and Annual Plant Sale.
-The 2019 sale is on May 18th from 10 am to 1 pm.

 2019 Lewiston Garden Club

 2nd Vice President